songli/BioinformaticCourse/SimpleSteps.md

 ```

-# The most important rule:
-# DON'T USE THE HEAD NODE FOR COMPUTATION.
+# DON'T USE THE HEAD NODE FOR COMPUTATION!

 After log in:
 ```